 Until 2013, lawyers working in the field of asylum were granted lower financial compensation (8 credits, or 256 € per file - excluding taxes) than the fee allocated for ordinary cases before administrative courts.
-A Decree of 20 June 2013 doubles the unit value (16 credits, or $512 \, \text{€}$ - excluding taxes) for appeals with a hearing and 4 credits (or $106 \, \text{€}$) for appeals without a hearing before the CNDA.
-Since 2017, the amount of the unit value is $32 \, \text{€}$ (excluding taxes).
+A Decree of 20 June 2013 doubles the unit value (16 credits, or 512 € - excluding taxes) for appeals with a hearing and 4 credits (or 106 €) for appeals without a hearing before the CNDA.177 Since 2017, the amount of the unit value is 32 € (excluding taxes).
+178

 In any event, the current level of compensation is still deemed insufficient by many asylum stakeholders in France and this prevents lawyers from doing serious and quality work for each case.
-154 In particular, it is not enough to cover the cost of an interpreter during the preparation of the case.
-155 Lawyers are often court-appointed by the CNDA, 156 and only have the address of their clients and no phone numbers for the parties to effectively get in touch.
+179 In particular, it is not enough to cover the cost of an interpreter during the preparation of the case.
+180 Lawyers are often court-appointed by the CNDA, 181 and only have the address of their clients and no phone numbers for the parties to effectively get in touch.
 Moreover, most of these lawyers are based in Paris whereas asylum seekers can be living elsewhere in France.
 Therefore, they often do not meet their clients until the last moment.
 These lawyers sometimes refuse to assist asylum seekers in writing their appeal and only represent them in court.
 This makes it difficult for asylum seekers to properly prepare for the hearing.
-Asylum seekers who are not accommodated in reception centres are therefore on their own to write their appeal and face a high risk of seeing their appeal rejected by order due to insufficient arguments.